Class: RE2::Regexp

 }

-Match the pattern against the given text and return either a boolean (if no submatches are required) or a MatchData instance with the specified number of submatches (defaults to the total number of capturing groups).
+General matching: match the pattern against the given text using Match and return a MatchData instance with the specified number of submatches (defaults to the total number of capturing groups) or a boolean (if no submatches are required).

 The number of submatches has a significant impact on performance: requesting one submatch is much faster than requesting more than one and requesting zero submatches is faster still.